 4.3.5.1 supportedBandListEUTRA

-This field defines which E-UTRA radio frequency bands [6] are supported by the UE.
+This field defines which E-UTRA radio frequency bands (see 3GPP TS 36.101 [6]) are supported by the UE.
 For each band, support for either only half duplex operation, or full duplex operation is indicated.
 For TDD, the half duplex indication is not applicable.

 4.3.5.1.1 ue-PowerClass-N-r13, ue-PowerClass-5-r13